Berea-College-CSC-226/t11-inheritance-main/t11_questions.md

     **Replace This Text With Your Response**
 ```

-The parent class `NPC` currently holds attributes, like the image used, which are actually more specific to
+The parent class `NPC` currently holds attributes like the image used, which are actually more specific to
 `Good_NPC` now.
 Refactor the code so that you can indicate the image for Good_NPCs and Evil NPCs (coming next)
 inside the child classes, instead of the parent class.
 There are multiple ways to accomplish this; discuss with your
 partner first how you would like to approach this problem.